Close-up overhead shot of fresh chimichurri sauce in a glass jar with a vintage silver spoon, served alongside sliced grilled meat on a wooden board

 • Can I use dried herbs instead of fresh?

-• How long does Chimichurri keep?
+• How long does chimichurri keep?

-• What do you serve smoked Chimichurri with?
+• What do you serve smoked chimichurri with?

 • What is Quebracho charcoal?